 Additional Supplies: gold alcohol ink, black acrylic paint, Treasure Gold, home decor layering block

-- Pour Treasure Gold onto paper plate.
+2. Pour Treasure Gold onto your paper plate.
 Dip the layering blocks into the paint and lightly glide the treasure gold from the bottom right hand corner up towards the top.
 Refer to the photo for exact placement.

-- Pour the two mixes into the recessed area in cutting board and move resin around to create a marbled effect.
+5. Pour the two mixes onto your chosen area on top of the cutting board and move resin (using a pin or similar) around to create a marbled effect.
 Use the torch to remove any bubbles.
 Allow 24 hours for the resin to dry.

-- Mix clear resin and pour onto the cutting board covering the entire top surface.
+7. Mix clear resin and pour onto the cutting board covering the entire top surface and make it even.
 Use the torch to remove any bubbles.
 Allow another 24 hours for the resin to dry.

 Red, Orange, and Gold

 Additional Supplies: gold alcohol ink, acrylic paint – red, dijon, and peach